da1081/General-API/README.md

 # General API project

-Created as a learning expirence.
+Created as a learning experience.
 Can be used as a template.

-Project is written in C# ASP.NET 6.
+The project is written in C# ASP.NET 6.

-Patterns used during development includes UnitOfWork, Repository-Service Pattern (loosely implementet), Generic Repository, Dependency Injection, and others.
+Patterns used during development include UnitOfWork, Repository-Service Pattern (loosely implemented), Generic Repository, Dependency Injection, and others.

-Features include but does not limit to EntityFramework, Identity (Registration/Roles/Token-provider), JWT-auth, TOTP-pin, Phone/Mail confirmation (using PIN-code), HTML-Mail templates using razor-engine rendering, Hangfire queue, SMS with Twilio and Email with SMTP.
+Features include, but does not limit to Entity Framework, Identity (Registration/Roles/Token-provider), JWT-auth, TOTP-pin, Phone/Mail confirmation (using PIN-code), HTML-Mail templates using razor-engine rendering, Hangfire queue, SMS with Twilio and Email with SMTP.

 ## Screenshots